psolymos/moosecounter/inst/shiny/intro.md

 {moosecounter} R package.
 The app and the package implements count models to aid in estimating Moose populations and composition.
-Analyses are based on surveyed cells, residuals, point predictions, and prediction undertainty help analysts to adaptively survey sampling units.
+Analyses are based on surveyed cells, residuals, point predictions, and prediction uncertainty help analysts to adaptively survey sampling units.
 As a result of adaptive sampling, models and estimates become more accurate.
 This improvement enables